 - Keep an eye on your children and pets.
 They can move suddenly around a fire pit or gleefully run around the backyard.

-- Determine whether the wood you’re using is suitable for your backyard fire pit.
+- Determine whether your wood is suitable for your backyard fire pit.
 Check that the wood is not dangling over the edge of the pit.

 - It is not a good idea to throw trash or paper into a fire.
 Burning shards can easily flutter away, increasing the likelihood of a neighborhood fire.